 My only comment is that not all fonts lend themselves to Web Fonts and can become a bit patchy.
 Do some testing when you choose a font to use.

-For Google fonts, you can include fonts in 1 of 3 ways:
+For Google fonts, you can include fonts in one of three ways: